 Individual blood samples from glaucous gulls are analysed.
 The blood is centrifuged and the light-coloured part (the blood plasma) is analysed for pollutants.

-Since the data are only collected every third year, the analysis will fail to give information on the variation in pollutant concentrations from year to year.
+Since the data are only collected every 3rd year, the analysis will fail to give information on the variation in pollutant concentrations from year to year.
 When analysing time series, allowance must therefore be made for the possibility that year-to-year variations are not being detected.
-It will therefore take a long time to demonstrate changes in the time series since it is difficult to determine whether a difference between two measured points is due to an actual change or a random variation.
+It will also take a long time to demonstrate changes in the time series since it is difficult to determine whether a difference between two measured points is due to an actual change or a random variation.

 The analysis is quality assured in accordance with the methods described in the accreditation.
 To avoid sample contamination, only superclean equipment is used in the laboratory.
-A blank and a standard reference sample are analysed for every tenth sample.
+A blank and a standard reference sample are analysed for every 10th sample.
 The laboratory regularly takes part in international proficiency testing schemes.

 Reference level and action level

 As POPs are manufactured pollutants that are not found in a natural state, the reference value for an unaffected state will be zero (really the detection limit).

 As the glaucous gull is a protected species, it is not used as human food.
 Hence, no limits have been set for the content of PCB or other pollutants in glaucous gulls.
 However, dietary advice has been given regarding gull’s eggs in Norway.
 This will also apply to glaucous gull eggs.
 The advice is to limit their consumption, and children and women of fertile age should not eat gull’s eggs.